North Beach (Annenberg)

 Live AI Coastal Briefing

-The ocean conditions are looking inviting, with a surf height of 3.0 feet, which is waist to chest high, and a solid beach break.
-With the water temperature at 65°F, a spring suit will be comfortable for most, while a full wetsuit may be preferred for longer sessions.
-We're seeing standard conditions for the swell, and with low rip current risk, it's a great day to get in the water, just be sure to check the local tide chart for low and high tide times.
+The ocean conditions are looking promising for surfers, with a wave height of 3.3 feet, which translates to waist to chest high waves and a solid beach break.
+Given the water temperature of 64°F, a 3/2 wetsuit is recommended for extended sessions in the water.
+With a low rip current risk, standard beach safety applies, and it's always a good idea to check the local tide chart for low and high tide times.
+The swell conditions are standard, making it a great day to catch some waves.